yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Infrastructure edition.md

 In this task, you will clean the existing orders from the Cosmos DB, so you can start with clean slate.
 This step is optional but because we are going to rely on reporting about orders in the database, it is much better to keep in the database only the orders that were simulated for load testing.

-1. In the Swagger UI for your Service Fabric Web API, please access the admin APIs DELETE /api/admin/orders and select Try it out.
+1. In the Swagger UI for your Service Fabric Web API, please access the admin APIs **DELETE /api/admin/orders** and select **Try it out**.
 When you get back a 200-response code, the orders will have been deleted from the Cosmos DB.

     ![On the Swagger Endpoint webpage for ContosoEvents.WebApi, under Admin, the Delete method for /api/admin/orders section is expanded.
 Current Response Messages have statuses of 400 and 404.](media/image185.png "Swagger Endpoint webpage")